hollaex/frontend-sample/hollaex-next-demo/README.md

 1. Install the required dependencies by running `npm install`.
 2. Set up the necessary environment variables by creating a `.env` file and filling in the required values.
 (Since this a demo there are no env variables)
+3. For dev mode use command `npm run dev`
+4. For prod mode create the application build by running `npm run build`
-3. Start the application by running `npm start`.
+5. Start the application by running `npm start` it will run in prod mode.

 ## Hosted FE Demo